Do Washington state’s demographic changes boost Sanders or Biden in 2020 primary?

 In terms of age, the trend in Washington is clear: Seniors have grown faster than any other group.
 The population 65 and older that is eligible to vote grew by 16% from 2016 to 2020, which is around twice as fast as 18-to-34 year olds.

 This trend isn’t unique to Washington.
-Across the county, the massive generation of boomers is aging past age 65, causing the number of seniors to balloon.
+Across the country, the massive generation of boomers is aging past age 65, causing the number of seniors to balloon.

 Will this help out Biden in Washington?
 Maybe, but keep in mind that older voters are the most likely to identify as Republican, and Republicans won’t be voting in Washington’s Democratic primary.
 So the increase in seniors in Washington might not be that big of a boost to Biden.